gutenbergtools/gutenbergsite/site/help/shakespeare.md

 * [The Complete Works of William Shakespeare](/ebooks/100)

-Note that the 1500 series has covers taken from the first folio, though they are not First Folio versions.
+The 1500 series has covers taken from the First Folio, although they are not First Folio versions.

 <a name="specialized">For scholars and others with specialized interests</a>
 ============================================================================

-The 1100 series are taken from The Shakespeare First Folio.
+The 1100 series books are taken from The Shakespeare First Folio.

 * [A Lover's Complaint, by William Shakespeare](/ebooks/1137)
 * [A Midsummer Night's Dream, by William Shakespeare](/ebooks/1113)